calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 #### Signal-Level available flags

 In addition to the message-available flags, a set of signal-available flags is generated per each subscribed message.
 In this case one signal-available flag will be generated per each signal defined for the message (if message has 3 signals, then 3 signal-available flags will be generated).
-Those signal-available flags can be read/cleared by a pair of generated macros:  `CAN_NWID_get_avlbl_SIGNALNAME` and `CAN_NWID_clr_avlbl_SIGNALNAME` respectively.
+Those signal-available flags can be read/cleared by a pair of generated macros:  `CAN_NWID_NODEID_get_avlbl_SIGNALNAME` and `CAN_NWID_NODEID_clr_avlbl_SIGNALNAME` respectively.

 Example of usage for signal-available flags.